 It also offer support for several plug-ins, using which you can extend features and productivity of it.
 In addition, there are some sculpting and designing-oriented features too, which you can find in official site.
-Sculptris is available for both Mac OS X and Windows with system requirement of 1 GB of RAM or more.
+Sculptris is available for both macOS and Windows with system requirement of 1 GB of RAM or more.
 Other noteworthy features of Sculptris are, GoZ button, using which you can transfer your mesh to ZBrush, Dynamic Tessellation, Immersive Interface, Projection Painting and many more.

-3. DraftSight Free CAD Software
+6. DraftSight 2019 Free CAD Software

-DraftSight has all the features and capabilities to be an optimal solution when you need to design in 2D, for personal or educational purposes of yours.
-It SHOULD be your choice when your intentions include editing of existing DWG files.
+DraftSight has always had the features and capabilities to be an optimal solution when you need to design in 2D, for personal or educational purposes.
+Now, DraftSight 2019 brings new and powerful features with robust 3D capabilities and more product choices and flexibility.
+With DWG as its primary drawing file format, it should be your choice when your intentions include editing of existing DWG files.
 Indeed, you can create new files in the native DWG format, at the same time.
-Another factor you would love about the tool is the availability of plenty of learning resources, an impressive level of support etc. Plus, you can find a large number of features in each section; let that be editing, productivity or exporting.
+Another factor you would love about the tool is the availability of plenty of learning resources and an impressive level of support.
+Plus, you can find a large number of features in each section; let that be editing, productivity or exporting.

 FreeCAD – open source parametric 3D CAD modeler, may not be an industry standard but the software will be truly useful if you are a CAD hobbyist with enough basics in CAD Modelling and related stuff.
-At the same time, an educator or programmer also will be able to get best out of FreeCAD, given the multi-purpose behaviour and easier interface.
-Despite being a free tool, layout and designs of FreeCAD is professional enough and has a good bunch of features.
-The most important feature is the Parametric Model — which lets you go back and edit your actions so that you get the best results while its modular architecture lets you get additional plug-ins for additional features you need.
+At the same time, an educator or programmer also will be able to get best out of FreeCAD, given the multi-purpose behavior and easier interface.
+Despite being a free tool, layout and designs of FreeCAD is almost on par with professional CAD software.
+It also packs in a ton of features.
+Probably the most important feature of FreeCAD is the Parametric Model — which lets you go back and edit your actions so that you get the best results while its modular architecture lets you get plug-ins for additional features you need.

 If you will be okay with using a textual description language to create 3D CAD Objects, you may find OpenSCAD as an effective free CAD Software.
 There are several scenarios you might need such an interface, especially when you’re in a professional field.
 On those, you will have to be as specific as you can when you model things and you can find how useful OpenSCAD is in such cases.
-There is a huge-enough document that tells you about the parameters to be kept when you give descriptions through OpenSCAD.
+There is a extensive document that tells you about the parameters to be kept when you give descriptions through OpenSCAD.
 It offers an impressive level of documentation that would be helpful in the long run, for newbies.

 Suppose you’re at your friend’s home and got a call to design a simple 3D Model; but your friend’s PC does not have any of the CAD software installed in it, though there’s a powerful internet connection.
 Then, you can definitely find a solution at Tinkercad, which is an online solution for 3D Digital Designs.
 The best thing about Tinkercad is that it does not require any kind of previous experience, but you can just go and start designing.
 Thus, we hope you understand why it does not have much professional-labelled features in it.
 It also comes from the Autodesk initiative we did talk about earlier and the tool is available cross platform, as you guessed.

 Free CAD Software Only for Students

 In its student version, you get all the features of AutoCAD.
-When compared to $150-per-month plan of AutoCAD, this student version is indeed superb.
+When compared to $200-per-month plan of AutoCAD, this student version is indeed superb.
 So, when your college wants you to restrict to AutoCAD, you can go for this student plan.
-It is available for Mac OS X and Windows.
+It is available for macOS and Windows.
 Also, AutoCAD has a wide-enough range of documentation made available, using which you can get to know the basic & advanced features of the tool.